Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: The quasigeostrophic model

-Both short and long DNS diverge markedly from the GPD fit shown in gray in panel (b).
-This is where the distinction between intensity and severity comes into play: the GPD is fitted to \emph{peaks over the threshold} $\mu$---i.e., severities---which have a different distribution (specifically, shifted upward) than that of \emph{all} exceedances over $\mu$, which would include the clusters surrounding the peaks.
-Panel (c) confirms that the GPD fits severities $R^*$ much better than it fits intensities $R$.
+Both short and long DNS estimates diverge markedly from the GPD fit shown in gray in panel (b).
+This is where the distinction between intensity and severity comes into play: the GPD is fitted to \emph{peaks over the threshold} $\mu$---i.e., severities---whose distribution differs (most notably in the upward direction) from that of \emph{all} exceedances over $\mu$, which would include the clusters surrounding the peaks.
+Panel (c) confirms that the GPD fit is much more appropriate for severities $R^*$ than for intensities $R$, and thereby clarifies the distinction.
 If the threshold were raised, the clusters would shrink, the sequence of peaks would form a Poisson process, and the CCDFs of $R$ and $R^*$ would converge.
 For computational economy and because non-asymptotic extremes are of interest for climate risk, we keep the threshold at $\mu[(\frac12)^5]$ and formally define our goal with boosting as correcting the distribution of severities---not intensities.
 Hence, our measure of success will be whether the short-DNS severity CCDF in Fig. \ref{fig:tail_zoom}c, when augmented by boosting, will become closer to the long-DNS severity CCDF.
-The improved accuracy will be measured by $\chi^2$ divergence \eqref{eq:chi2div_defn}, with bins given by $r_k=\mu[(\frac12)^{5+k}]$ for $k=0,1,\hdots,10$.